Horror Movie Blog > Horror Movie Reviews > Fresh Movie Review

 Child's Play still holds up today

-This is the worse horror movie of 2023
+This is the worst horror movie of 2023

 Everyone needs to watch Deadstream